An extremal problem and inequalities for entire functions of exponential type: Proof of Theorem : Qualitative aspects

 \subsection{Proof of b)}

 Let $F$ be an even extremizer with $F(0)=1$.
 Clearly, it has no real zeros.
 Indeed, since $F$ is real, nonnegative and decreasing on the positive real axis, if it vanishes at $x_0>0$, it does for all $x>x_0$ which is impossible because $F$ is entire and $F(0)=1$.
-A similar argument shows that $F$ cannot vanish at a negative $x_0$.
+Since $F$ is even, also it does not vanish at a negative $x_0$.
 Therefore, all the zeros of $F$ satisfy $|\im{z}|>0$.
 Now, assume that $F$ has a zero at $z=ib$, for $b\in\R$.
 Since $F$ is real-valued, it also has $z=-ib$ as a zero.
 Consider the entire function

 Note that $G(0)=1$ and $G\in \mathcal{F}_1$.
 Since

 we get a contradiction.
 Therefore, all the zeros of $F$ satisfy $|\re{z}|>0$.
 Now, assume that $z=a+ib$ is a zero of $F$ with $|b|\geq |a|>0$.
 Since $F$ is real-valued and even, we have that $z=a-ib$, $z=-a+ib$, and $z=-a-ib$ are also zeros.
 Note that all these zeros are different.
 Then, the entire function